How to look after your garden in winter

 Winter may be here but there are a surprising number of tasks to keep you busy out in the garden.
-Now’s the time to wrap your plants up warm, organise your greenhouse, clear out dead material and plan your planting for next year.
+Now’s the time to wrap your plants up warm, clear out dead material and plan your planting for next year.
 There’s even a few things you can start growing if you’re super keen.

 So pop on an extra layer and get cracking with our top tips on how to garden in winter.
 And once you've got your garden straight, you should think about how to prepare your shed for winter - check out our guide!

 Doing too much pruning in winter is not advised as you can cut away new life but you can prune fruit trees and bushes, wisteria and rose bushes.
 Cut back dead stems on perennials and remove any faded flowers and old leaves, too.

 If the snow comes be sure knock any excess off your plants.
 The weight and a lack of sunlight can cause real damage.

 And be sure to protect your favourite plants from the frost.
 Here’s how:

 ITV gardening presenter, David Domoney, writes a weekly column for the Sunday Mirror and blogs at daviddomoney.com.
 He offers lots of advice on protecting plants from cold weather and says keeping them warm and dry is the key to stop plants from dying when temperatures plummet.

 David recommends lifting pots using pot feet or old corks to prevent waterlogging, and moving them to a warmer location.
 Wrap the compost and roots to keep them toasty (but don’t cover the compost surface or your plant will rot):